House price crash 2026: A risk or reality?

 • Some homeowners in London are experiencing a ‘house price crash’, with many properties in central London selling at a considerable loss.

-• Flats across London have also been hit by falling prices, with the average price of a flat in the capital dropping by 7% since the start of 2023, with expensive areas including Marylebone, Maida Vale and St John’s Wood being worst hit.
+• Flats across London have been especially hit by falling prices, with the average price of a flat in the capital dropping by 7% since the start of 2023, with expensive areas including Marylebone, Maida Vale and St John’s Wood being worst hit.

 • However, even within London, not all areas have been affected by falling house prices, with some more affordable areas seeing house prices reach an all-time high last autumn.